5 Tips for Cycling Faster and Farther Efficiently

 3. Find your ideal rhythm

 Finding the right rhythm, or cadence, is key to getting the most out of your cycling.
-While most will flirt with the 80-100 RPM range, you may be more efficient either side of this.
+On average, we are most efficient in the 80-100 RPM range, though you may be more comfortable outside this range.
 Once you’re in a comfortable rhythm, adjust your gearing on slopes so that you can maintain this cadence as much as possible.

 This means anticipating hills ahead – either up or down – so that you get into the right gear fast.
 While being in the wrong gear when going up a hill can put extra pressure on the mechanical components of your bike such as the chain, it also puts unnecessary pressure on your legs as well.